atrosekta/rust-electrical-wiki/content/powerdistribution.md

 # Power Distribution

 Power always needs a way to get from point A to point B. That could be from a Wind Turbine to an Auto Turret or from a Solar Panel to a Light.
-The most difficult part of deciding how to distribute power is knowing how the components that are specifically made for this job function.
-There are 2 main components, the Electrical Branch and the Splitter and its recommended reading about them specifically in the Power Distribution section under Component Details.

 ---